DNSCrypt/encrypted-dns-server/README.md

 The executable file will be copied to `~/.cargo/bin/encrypted-dns` by default.

+### Options 3: Docker

+[dnscrypt-server-docker](https://github.com/dnscrypt/dnscrypt-server-docker) is the most popular way to deploy an encrypted DNS server.

+This Docker image that includes a caching DNS resolver, the encrypted DNS proxy, and scripts to automatically configure everything.

 ## Setup

 The proxy requires a recursive DNS resolver, such as Knot, PowerDNS or Unbound.